electron/electron/.github/ISSUE_TEMPLATE/Bug_report.md

 -->

 <!--
-If Fiddle is insufficient to produce an example, please provide an example REPOSITORY.
+If Fiddle is insufficient to produce an example, please provide an example REPOSITORY that can be cloned and run.
 You can fork electron-quick-start (https://github.com/electron/electron-quick-start) and include a link to the branch with your changes.
 -->

 <!--